MohammadiyaQureshi/Mohammadiya-Qureshi/README.md

 - 🧠 Exploring programming for 2 years — mostly self-taught
 - 🌟 Completed multiple **mini-projects** in Python
 - 🛠 Currently polishing my GitHub and project presentation
-- 🎯 Dreaming of becoming an impactful tech contributor, even from a small room!

 ---

 ## 🛠️ Tech & Tools

 **Languages & Logic:**
-🐍 Python (Core + Projects)
+🐍 Python (2 years experience — focused on logic-building and terminal-based applications)
-🌐 HTML & CSS (Basic Web Structuring)
+🌐   Typescript, HTML & CSS (basics for structural web pages)
-🧠 Markdown (for README & Docs)
+🧠 Markdown (for clean and professional documentation)

-**Tools & Workflow:**
+**Tools I Work With:**
-🔧 Git & GitHub (Version Control, Collaboration)
+🛠 Git & GitHub (project hosting, version control)
-🖥️ Visual Studio Code (Main Code Editor)
+🖥 VS Code (daily driver for writing, testing, and debugging code)
-💻 Git Bash & Command Line Interface (CLI)
+⌨️ Git Bash & CLI (comfortable with command-line operations)

-**Projects I've Built:**
-🎯 Terminal-based games (Quiz, Number Guess, Rock-Paper-Scissors)
-🧭 Logic-focused text-based adventure games
-📁 File handling & basic user input projects in Python

-**Currently Learning & Exploring:**
-🤖 Artificial Intelligence using Python (via Microsoft Learn)
-📈 GitHub Profile Optimization & Professional Presentation
-📦 Publishing & Documenting Projects for a Portfolio
-🎯 Thinking deeply about **earning with tech skills** in a limited environment

-**Tech Goals Ahead:**
-🚀 Build standout portfolio projects
-🧩 Learn basic JavaScript for interactive frontend
-💡 Master API usage & Python libraries (like Flask or Tkinter)
-🌟 Contribute to GitHub & grow as a visible dev from Pakistan
+---

+## 🚧 Projects I've Built

+🎯 **Mini Python Projects** – Number Guessing, Quiz App, Rock Paper Scissors (with emoji UI)
+🧭 **Text-Based Adventure Game** – Decision-based terminal storytelling
+🧪 Small utilities involving user input, loops, conditions, and data handling

+Each project is not just “practice” — it's a **step in building depth**, clarity, and real coding confidence.

+---

+## 📈 What I'm Currently Focusing On

+- Completing a **Microsoft Learn AI course** with Python
+- Learning how to **present and document** my work like a professional
+- Sharpening problem-solving through real projects, not tutorials
+- Making **my GitHub a place that speaks before I do**

+---

 ---
 📂 My Featured Projects